This post may contain affiliate links. See our affiliate disclosure for more.

 Do your research on the companies you’re applying for to make sure you’re going to be a good fit and that you and the company are aligned in values and culture.
 Before you send in your cover letter and CV, make sure they’re unique and will stand out from the crowd.

 Have a friend proofread your documents to make sure you use proper grammar and spelling.
 Stay honest and tell the truth.
-Be positive, but don’t add in falsehoods to your CV.
-And lastly, check in, but don’t stalk.
+Be positive, but don’t add falsehoods to your CV.
+And lastly, check-in, but don’t stalk.
 Prove yourself as a go-getter, but if the job is a bust, move on to another company.

 Best of luck on your digital marketing journey!

-Armed with your newfound knowledge and skills in the digital marketing, you should be set to land yourself a job in digital marketing.
-While you’re waiting for your job, keep practicing your skills and stay relevant online to keep yourself qualified for your new digital marketing job.
+Armed with your newfound knowledge and skills in digital marketing, you should be set to land yourself a job in digital marketing.
+While you’re waiting for your job, keep practising your skills and stay relevant online to keep yourself qualified for your new digital marketing job.

 Keep the conversation going...

 Over 10,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
 Join us!